Satellite Chlorophyll Data Visualization

 Enter decimal latitudes and longitudes for vertices of polygon, separated by commas, then click "Create polygon".
 Use lon/lat < 0 for west/south.
 Lists must be the same length, with >2 values each, in the same order so that each latitude is paired with longitude.

 Click "Browse" to find a shapefile.
 Select the "shp" file and all files with the same name but different extensions (e.g. dbf, prj, sbx...), then "Open".
-If the polygon does not load automatically, click "Create polygon" (NOTE: polygons with a large number of vertices may take several seconds to load).
-Warning: This will only use the first polygon in the shapefile, and disjoint polygons are NOT allowed.
+Shapefile must contain a Simple Features (sf) object.
+If the sf contains multiple polygons, a button will appear below to select the polygon you want to use.
+WARNING: polygons with a large number of vertices may take several seconds to load.

 List of latitudes: